 - “in progress” - not yet completed or submitted

 - “submitted” - currently under review at a journal or press

 - “accepted” - contracted for publication; currently under revision

 - “in press” - in the hands of a copy editor, typesetter, or printer

 - Copies of the reader reports on the manuscript or equivalent outside evaluations.

-- A production budget and schedule of no more than 1 page.
-This document should include specific costs for which the Weiss-Brown subsidy is requested and the publisher’s deadline for the receipt of funds.
+- A production budget and schedule of no more than one page.
+This document should include the specific costs that the publication subvention award will be use for , as well as the publisher’s deadline for the receipt of funds.

 Applicants will be notified of their status in late April/early May.
-The award will be paid to the publisher; as a condition of accepting funds, publishers must include an acknowledgement of the award in the publication and provide the Newberry with a gratis copy of the book.
+The award will be paid to the publisher.
+As a condition of accepting funds, publishers must include an acknowledgement of the award in the publication and provide the Newberry with a copy of the book.